 - Collar (I like the dog collars without the buckle for quick release)

 Doelings (females under one year of age)

 The list of supplies for young does is almost exactly the same as what you would have for wethers but if you plan to raise does who will one day be used for dairy or show you would want them to have a different diet to aid in their development.
-We feed our does a grain mix every day, twice a day, until a year old.
+We feed our doelings mixed grass hay and some alfalfa hay.
+They also get about a half a cup of grain mix every day, twice a day, until a year old.